Non-asymptotic confidence intervals for MCMC in practice: Simulations

 \section{Simulations}

-In the following, we present simulation results to de\-mon\-strate the applicability of the introduced error bounds.
+In the following, we present simulation results to demonstrate the applicability of the introduced error bounds.
 We are interested in the empirical tail probabilities of estimates, obtained from multiple runs of MCMC simulations.
-In particular, we will estimate logarithms of tail probabilities of the following form:
+In particular, we will estimate logarithms of tail probabilities of the form

-We simulate $m$ parallel chains and denote the sequence of states of the $j$th chain ($1 \le j \le m$) by $X_1^{(j)},\ldots,X_N^{(j)}$.
+We simulate $m$ parallel chains started from the same initial distribution $q$, and denote the sequence of states of the $j$th chain ($1 \le j \le m$) by $X_1^{(j)},\ldots,X_N^{(j)}$.
 Then the empirical average obtained by the $j$th chain can be written as

 and denote